Will Bankruptcy Affect My Taxes?

 In virtually all cases, debt reduction through bankruptcy — first or second mortgages on your principal residence, secured debt like car loans, medical debt, credit card debt, and others — is not subject to tax.

 If you are notified that a creditor filed a 1099C form about a debt that was discharged in your Chapter 7 or Chapter 13 bankruptcy, don’t worry.
 You can generally file an IRS form 982 to claim a bankruptcy exclusion.
 There is a similar process for your state tax return.

 Other Debt Reduction Options Could Be Taxed

-Many people are facing foreclosure because of default on a bank loan, such as an adjustable rate mortgage (ARM).
+Many people are facing foreclosure because of default on a bank loan, such as an adjustable-rate mortgage (ARM).
 There are many organizations now offering help negotiating with mortgage lenders, but they rarely explain the tax implications of that help.
-If not handled properly, a negotiated mortgage loan modification or a lender-mediated short sale could create tax liability for you.
+If not handled properly, a negotiated mortgage loan modification or a lender-mediated short sale could create a tax liability for you.

 If you want to avoid paying taxes on debt relief, it is essential to have a lawyer review your situation.
 Your attorney at Marrs & Terry can explain how any home loan modification you have obtained will affect your taxes.

 We Have The Experience To Help You.
 Contact Us Today.